 That said, all of my research points to the Constructive Rest Pose as being the ultimate psoas replenisher, regardless of whether your psoas is tight or overstretched.
 It looks really simple – basically lying on the ground with your knees bent for 10 to 20 minutes – but the idea is that it lets gravity help release tension from your psoas muscles.
 Here is an excellent video demonstrating how to use Constructive Rest Pose to release your tight muscles.
 This awesome article also has a great description of how to do Constructive Rest Pose, along with more excellent psoas information.

-- keeping hydrated (all tissues and muscles require adequate water to maintain health),
+- keep hydrated (all tissues and muscles require adequate water to maintain health)

-- ensuring you’re wearing comfortable supportive shoes (heels were identified as the WORST for your psoas),
+- wear comfortable supportive shoes (heels were identified as the WORST for your psoas)

-- getting up and out of your chair regularly (like, every 20 minutes ideally),
+- get up and out of your chair regularly (like, every 20 minutes ideally)

-- potentially sitting with a rolled up towel under your bottom, to help keep your hips higher than your legs and minimize that ‘contractive’ sitting position.
+- sit with a rolled up towel under your bottom, to help keep your hips higher than your legs and minimize that ‘contractive’ sitting position

 - Anything focussed on posture, and supporting a healthy pelvic position, is also good.